 You can learn about USDA loans and get connected with a USDA lender here.

 FHA loans are another option for non-Veterans.
-FHA loans require a minimal down payment at 3.5 percent down and don't have restrictions on location like the USDA loan.
+FHA loans require a minimal down payment of 3.5 percent down and don't have restrictions on location like the USDA loan.

-You can learn about FHA loans or get connected with an FHA lender here.
+You can learn about FHA loans and get connected with an FHA lender here.